Vedaantp/Synqd/README.md

 to a maximum of 5 users including the host currently.

 # Get the app here
-The app is currently using the development mode of Spotify's API.
-Please email vedupatel2011@gmail.com and include your Spotify account's email address to get access for use of this apps API.
-Once Spotify accepts the extension request for use of their API, this app will be available to all users in US and Canada.
-The app is available on the Apple App Store for iPhones with iOS 13 and above in the US and Canada markets here: https://apps.apple.com/us/app/synqd/id6476221500
+The app is available in US and Canada markets in the IOS App Store. https://apps.apple.com/us/app/synqd/id6476221500

 # Tools